schrieksoft/terraform-provider-snapcd/docs/resources/module.md

 - `source_revision` (String) Remote revision (e.g. version number, branch, commit or tag) where the source module code is found.
 - `source_revision_type` (String) How Snap CD should interpret the `source_revision` field.
 Setting to 'Default' means Snap CD will interpret the revision type based on the source type (for example, for a 'Git' source type it will automatically figure out whether the `source_revision` refers to a branch, tag or commit).
 Currently no other approaches are supported.
 - `source_type` (String) The type of remote module store that the source module code should be retrieved from.
 Must be one of 'Git' or 'Registry'
+- `trigger_on_definition_changed` (Boolean) If set to 'true', the Module will automatically be applied if its definition changes.
+A definition change results from fields on the Module itself, on any of its Inputs (Param or Env Var) or Extra Files being altered.
+So too changes to its Namespace (including Inputs and Extra Files) or Stack.
+Note however that Namespace and Stack changes are not notified by default.
+This behaviour can be changed in `snapcd_namespace` and `snapcd_stack` resource definitions.
+- `trigger_on_source_changed` (Boolean) If set to 'true', the Module will automatically be applied if the source it is referencing has changed.
+For example, if tracking a Git branch: a new commit would constitute a change.
+- `trigger_on_upstream_output_changed` (Boolean) If set to 'true', the Module will automatically be applied if Outputs from other Modules that it is referencing as Inputs (Param or Env Var) has changed.

 ### Read-Only